 I took a chance and came up with an entire 5-day London itinerary which is more than I typically allot for a new place I care so little about.
-Maybe I’d enjoy the hell out of it; maybe 5 days in London was too long; regardless, how could I get bored in a place with so many pubs?
+Maybe I’d enjoy the hell out of it; maybe a 5-days London itinerary was too long; regardless, how could I get bored in a place with so many pubs?

 ⇣⇣⇣ Click on this little square thing to see the key and layers.

 Deciding where to stay in London was a job in itself.
 London is absolutely massive and the only place I knew to stay was already booked up.
 I mean, c’mon Buckingham Palace; I know you’ve got a crapload of rooms in there.
 Why the snub?
 Hit me back.

 I eventually settled on the Trafalgar Square area because of its central location and I can’t recommend this area enough for first-time visitors.
 I could walk almost everywhere, catching public transportation was a breeze, and pubs pubs pubs pubs pubs.

 I stayed in a studio apartment room at the Citadines Trafalgar Square and it was perfect.
 There wasn’t anything I needed they didn’t already provide and that list includes free coffee in the lobby, an Italian male concierge, and a purple wall in my room.
 I can be pretty persnickety when I wanna be.
 Read more reviews on Tripadvisor | Book your room here!

 After dropping off my bags at the hotel, I walked to the end of my street and over the river to the London Eye because I can only get my bearings at 443 feet up and no less.